codeflorist/quakespasm/README.md

 # Quakespasm-OpenVR

 OpenVR support integrated into QuakeSpasm.
 The goal of this fork is primarily to keep it up-to-date with the current versions of QuakeSpasm and OpenVR.
 This allows maximized MOD support and support for the Enhanced Edition aka Re-Release of Quake.
 There is however no big further development planned apart from minor features bugfixes.
-If your are looking for a much more feature rich VR experience, check out [Quake VR](https://github.com/vittorioromeo/quakevr) (see section on differences to this .
+If your are looking for a much more feature rich VR experience, check out [Quake VR](https://github.com/vittorioromeo/quakevr) (see section below on differences between both projects).

 Here are the changes to the last iterations of Quakespasm-OpenVR by [vittorioromero](https://github.com/vittorioromeo/Quakespasm-OpenVR/tree/wip) and [Fishbiter](https://github.com/Fishbiter/Quakespasm-OpenVR):
 - Update to most current [QuakeSpasm](https://github.com/sezero/quakespasm) (v0.95.1)